goldfinchbio/emr-hail/readme.md

 This template deploys the EMR cluster using the custom Hail AMI.
 There is a single master node, a minimum of 1 core node, and optional autoscaling task nodes.

-### Autoscaling Task Nodes
+#### Autoscaling Task Nodes

 Task nodes can be set to `0` to omit them.
 The target market, `SPOT` or `ON_DEMAND`, is also set via parameters.
 If `SPOT` is selected, the bid price is set to the current on demand price of the selected instance type.

-The following scaling actions are set by default.
+The following scaling actions are set by default:

 - +2 instances when YARNMemoryAvailablePercentage < 15 % over 5 min
 - +2 instances when ContainerPendingRatio > .75 over 5 min